-The fishing fleet is composed 53 vessels divided into offshore fisheries (44 vessels by 25-31 m size class) and coastal fisheries (nine vessels by 15-25 m size class).
-In subdivision 26 the small vessel fleet MRTK targets sprat and herring while the demersal trawl fleet (<27 m), targets cod and flounder.
-The gillnet fleet targets cod with flounder as bycatch.
+The fishing fleet is composed of 53 vessels, divided into offshore fisheries (44 vessels in the 25-31 m size class) and coastal fisheries (nine vessels in the 15-25 m size class).
+In subdivision 26 the small-vessel MRTK fleet targets sprat and herring, while the demersal trawl fleet (< 27 m) targets cod and flounder.
+The gillnet fleet targets cod, with flounder as bycatch.
 A poundnet fishery targeting herring occurs in the Vistula Lagoon.
-In the eastern part of the Gulf of Finland fisheries targeting cod, flounder, turbot, and salmon occur around the entire Russian coastline.
+In the eastern part of the Gulf of Finland (Subdivision 32), the MRTK fleet operates mainly in the 1st, 2nd, and 4th quarters and is orientated toward herring.
+Recreational fisheries targeting cod, flounder, turbot, salmon, round goby, and other non-commercial species occur on all Russian coasts.